 How does the Bose QuietComfort 35 II connect?

 The Bose QuietComfort 35 II gaming headset is primarily a wired experience for gaming, over either 3.5mm or USB.
 Because of this, the headset supports PC, PlayStation 5, Xbox Series X/S, and Nintendo Switch.
 However, the QC35 II headphones are also still the same old Bluetooth headphones we got back in 2017.
 They support SBC and AAC Bluetooth codecs, which means Android users won’t have a great option for high-quality music streaming, as AAC just doesn’t play as well with non-Apple products.

 How is the Bose QuietComfort 35 II’s battery?

 Just like when it launched, the QC 35 II will last around 20 hours on a single charge.
 When we initially reviewed them, the headphones got exactly 15 hours, 46 minutes of playtime when subjected to a constant volume 80% volume output, and, well, these are the same headphones.
 As long you don’t listen to music at super high volumes, you shouldn’t run into any issues.
 Additionally, if you don’t feel like using noise cancelling, you can use the headset for gaming without turning it on at all—hard to run out of power if you don’t use any in the first place.

 How does the Bose QuietComfort 35 II Gaming Headset sound?

-If you decided to hop over to our review of the regular QC35 II, a lot of this section is going to look familiar, and as such, we won’t go into as much detail—we’ve already reviewed these headphones after all.
+If you decided to hop over to our review of the regular QC35 II, a lot of this section is going to look familiar—we’ve already reviewed these headphones after all.

 The Bose QuietComfort 35 II Gaming Headset features the same neutral-leaning frequency response as the QC35 II did.
 While there’s a little wobbling on the chart in the high end, and notable bump in the sub-bass, but for the most part pretty much everything should sound how it should.
 These are headphones that fit our target quite well all things considered.